 Click “Publish” to save your template.

 Step 5 – Now, it’s time to create a mega menu.
 To do this, navigate to Appearance > Menus.
-Expand the menu item under which you want to add a mega menu by clicking on it (we named this item “Background Image”).
+Expand the menu item under which you want to add a mega menu by clicking on it (we named this item “Shop”).

-Step 6 – Click on the “Astra Menu Settings” button, and tick the checkbox for the Enable mega menu option.
+Step 6 – Click on the “Astra Menu Settings” button, and enable the Mega Menu toggle button.
 This will create a mega menu under this item.
 You can also style your mega menu in this step (width, padding, etc.)

 Step 7 – Next, add a new menu item (we named it “Shop by Categories”) under the mega menu and click on the “Astra Menu Settings” button.